Lerone Murphy: Ultimate Fighting Championship

 Murphy faced Joshua Culibao on 22 July 2023 at UFC Fight Night 224.
 He won the fight via unanimous decision.

 Murphy was scheduled to face Dan Ige on 10 February 2024 at UFC Fight Night 236.
 However, Murphy pulled out in mid-January due to an undisclosed injury.

 Murphy faced Edson Barboza on 18 May 2024 at UFC Fight Night 241.
 He won the fight by unanimous decision.
 This fight earned him the Fight of the Night award.

 Murphy faced Dan Ige on 26 October 2024 at UFC 308.
 He won the bout via unanimous decision.

 Murphy faced former interim UFC Featherweight Championship challenger Josh Emmett on 5 April 2025 in the main event at UFC on ESPN 65.
 He won the fight by unanimous decision.

 Murphy faced Aaron Pico on 16 August 2025 in the co-main event of UFC 319.
 He won the fight via knockout with a spinning back elbow in round one.
 This win earned Murphy his second Performance of the Night award.

+Murphy faced fellow undefeated contender Movsar Evloev in the main event title eliminator bout on 21 March 2026, at UFC Fight Night 270.
+Despite being the recipient of repeated groin strikes that resulted in a point deduction for Evloev in the fourth round, Murphy ultimately lost the fight by majority decision, marking the first defeat of his mixed martial arts career.
+12 out of 17 media outlets scored the bout as a draw while the remaining five scored it for Murphy.

+Personal life

+In May 2022 Murphy was hit by a car while cycling.
+He was knocked off his bike and almost bled to death.